Journey to Costa Rica: A Family Adventure

 Take your kids on an adventure of a lifetime in Costa Rica!
 This lush, tropical country is a veritable playground for families, and the opportunities for fun are endless.
 Walk amid the tree tops on hanging bridges, glide through the jungle on a zip line, and go white-water rafting down the warm Sarapiqui River.
 You’ll also meet the friendly “Tico” people and learn about the importance of the environment and conservation to all who live there.

 Experience geology up-close during visits to Poas Volcano and to Arenal Volcano, where you can walk right up to the rim.
 Learn about rain forest ecology and conservation efforts during a hands-on workshop and hike the trails of La Paz Waterfall Garden to one of the largest butterfly observatories in the world.
-During your trip, meet with a Costa Rican scientist who is working to develop more efficient rocket engines for travel to outer space, and participate in a half-day service project at a local school, where kids can meet with pen pals.
+During your trip, meet with a friendly and enthusiastic farmer named Don Juan for an in-depth tour of his eco farm, and participate in a half-day service project at a local school, where kids can meet with pen pals.
 You’ll also enjoy relaxing with your family at a thermal hot spring and a day at a beachfront hotel, where you can play on the beach, take surf lessons, or go horse-back riding.
 Throughout your vacation, you'll be accompanied by a top-notch local guide, who not only welcomes you to his country and astonishes you with his knowledge, but who loves working with families.
 This unforgettable family vacation to Costa Rica is recommended for families with kids ages 6 and older.

 Day 1— Arrive San Jose